fawzia86/Fooocus-MRE/readme.md

 10. Ability to save full metadata for generated images (as JSON or embedded in image, disabled by default).
 11. Ability to load prompt information from JSON and image files (if saved with metadata).
 12. Ability to change default values of UI settings (loaded from settings.json file - use settings-example.json as a template).
-13. Ability to change default paths (loaded from paths.json file - use paths-example.json as a template).
-14. Ability to retain input files names (when using Image-2-Image mode).
+13. Ability to retain input files names (when using Image-2-Image mode).
-15. Ability to generate multiple images using same seed (useful in Image-2-Image mode).
+14. Ability to generate multiple images using same seed (useful in Image-2-Image mode).
-16. Ability to generate images forever (ported from SD web UI - right-click on Generate button to start or stop this mode).
+15. Ability to generate images forever (ported from SD web UI - right-click on Generate button to start or stop this mode).
-17. Ability to stop image generation.
-18. Official list of SDXL resolutions (as defined in [SDXL paper](https://arxiv.org/abs/2307.01952)).
+16. Official list of SDXL resolutions (as defined in [SDXL paper](https://arxiv.org/abs/2307.01952)).
-19. Compact resolution and style selection (thx to [runew0lf](https://github.com/runew0lf) for hints).
+17. Compact resolution and style selection (thx to [runew0lf](https://github.com/runew0lf) for hints).
-20. Support for custom resolutions list (loaded from resolutions.json - use resolutions-example.json as a template).
+18. Support for custom resolutions list (loaded from resolutions.json - use resolutions-example.json as a template).
-21. Support for custom resolutions - you can just type it now in Resolution field, like "1280x640".
+19. Support for custom resolutions - you can just type it now in Resolution field, like "1280x640".
-22. Support for upscaling via Image-2-Image (see [example in Wiki](https://github.com/MoonRide303/Fooocus-MRE/wiki/Upscaling-using-Image%E2%80%902%E2%80%90Image)).
+20. Support for upscaling via Image-2-Image (see [example in Wiki](https://github.com/MoonRide303/Fooocus-MRE/wiki/Upscaling-using-Image%E2%80%902%E2%80%90Image)).
-23. Support for custom styles (loaded from sdxl_styles folder on start).
+21. Support for custom styles (loaded from sdxl_styles folder on start).
-24. Support for playing audio when generation is finished (ported from SD web UI - use notification.ogg or notification.mp3).
+22. Support for playing audio when generation is finished (ported from SD web UI - use notification.ogg or notification.mp3).
-25. Starting generation via Ctrl-ENTER hotkey (ported from SD web UI).
+23. Starting generation via Ctrl-ENTER hotkey (ported from SD web UI).
-26. Support for loading models from subfolders (ported from RuinedFooocus).
+24. Support for loading models from subfolders (ported from RuinedFooocus).
-27. Support for authentication in --share mode (credentials loaded from auth.json - use auth-example.json as a template).
+25. Support for authentication in --share mode (credentials loaded from auth.json - use auth-example.json as a template).
-28. Support for wildcards (ported from RuinedFooocus - put them in wildcards folder, then try prompts like `__color__ sports car` with different seeds).
+26. Support for wildcards (ported from RuinedFooocus - put them in wildcards folder, then try prompts like `__color__ sports car` with different seeds).

 ## Thanks